makeyourownmaker/OscarsPredictions/README.md

 multinomial model to predict Oscar winners for the 4 main categories.
 The data set runs from 1928 to 2006.

-Immediately relevant predictors for the Best director category include:
+Immediately relevant predictors for the Best Director category include:

 | Explanatory Variable | Description                          |
 |----------------------|--------------------------------------|